QuantLet/plotting/plotLMR/README.md

-+# plotting
+#plotting
- +codes show how to plot step by step linear regression models, financial developments, simulated data and how to use the bootstrap technique
+codes show how to plot step by step linear regression models, financial developments, simulated data and how to use the bootstrap technique